eamars/email_command/readme.md

 HOWTO:

-1. fillin your config.ini
+1. Fillin your config.ini
-2. send the your command email to your imap account
+2. Send the your command email to your imap account
-3. done
+3. Run check_email.py by Python3 or later

 Email format: